 - Most people have a mild illness and recover without treatment.

 - In some, this illness can last weeks to months.

-- If severe, it causes pneumonia with breathing difficulties.
+- If severe, it causes pneumonia with difficulty breathing.

-- COVID-19 spreads mainly when we breathe in the small droplets produced when someone with COVID-19 coughs, sneezes, sings, talks, shouts or breathes.
+- COVID-19 spreads mainly when we breathe in small droplets produced when someone with COVID-19 breathes, coughs, sneezes, sings, talks, or shouts.